All Episodes

 And they were more concerned about that leak than the meeting itself.

-No emails about the meeting itself, and they're talking about getting the leaker and stemming firmer damage from further disclosures.
+And they're talking about getting the leaker and stemming firmer damage from further disclosures.

-This is what your FBI was doing last year as it was faced with this crisis that even the Attorney General, General Lynch said at the time, cast a shadow over the investigation.
+This is what your FBI was doing last year as it was faced with this crisis that even the Attorney General, General Lynch, said at the time, cast a shadow over the investigation.

-Derek was going after the leaker.
+They're concerned with going after the leaker.

 Well, we learned a lot this week.

-First, we learned about this guy Peter Strzok.
+First, we learned about this guy, Peter Strzok.

-Uh then it was your revelation about Andrew Weissman.
+Then it was your revelation about Andrew Weissman.

-They must have all been led to believe that their careers were gonna giving up millions of dollars that their careers were gonna soar because they were gonna, you know, double down and and basically undo the the election of twenty sixteen by taking down the president, and it didn't matter that it was a team of partisan hacks doing it.
+They must have all been led to believe that their careers were going to, giving up millions of dollars, that their careers were going to soar because they were going to double down and basically undo the election of 2016 by taking down the president.

-Who was running the Justice Department?
+Who is running the Justice Department?

-Ryan nominally is supposed to be running the Mueller investigation.
+Rodney nominally is supposed to be running the Mueller investigation.

 He's answerable to Mueller.